Nursing Faculty Launch Pilot Projects for Cancer Survivors and People Living with HIV

 The purpose of this year’s grants was to enable researchers to acquire preliminary data for a new submission or resubmission of a federal proposal (R21, R34, RO1, UO1).
 The call for proposals prioritized health equity and social determinants of health, seeking projects and nurse-led interventions or models of care related to climate change and health, community engaged research in rural settings, or other areas.

-“Identifying Effective Strategies for Sustained Viral Suppression (SVS) among HIV+ Individuals Who Use Illicit Substances”
+“Identifying Effective Strategies for Sustained Viral Suppression (SVS) among Individuals with HIV Who Use Illicit Substances”

-Marissa Abram, PhD, PMHNP-BC, CARN-AP, FIAAN, and her team have begun a study entitled “Identifying Effective Strategies for Sustained Viral Suppression (SVS) among HIV+ Individuals who use Illicit Substances.”
+Marissa Abram, PhD, PMHNP-BC, CARN-AP, FIAAN, and her team have begun a study entitled “Identifying Effective Strategies for Sustained Viral Suppression (SVS) among Individuals with HIV Who Use Illicit Substances.”
 Building on 20 years of working with substance use disorders, Dr. Abram is focusing this study on closing treatment gaps for people living with HIV who use illicit substances.

 “About 10% of people with substance abuse disorders access treatment,” said Dr. Abram.
 “Once we start looking at comorbidities, like HIV, we especially need to think about evidence-based, patient-centered interventions that both engage and meet the needs of these individuals.”